deephaven/examples/fit/README.md

 ## Table of contents

  * `ThursMorn.fit` - The data used to run this example.
- * `accessFit.py` - python script to demonstrate fit data inside deephaven
+ * `accessFit.py` - Python script to demonstrate fit data inside Deephaven.
  * `*.png` - images used in this help

 ## Steps to run: example or your own data